openwrt/packages/net/pppossh/README.md

 To debug such problems, we can try adding `option pppd_optinos debug` to the interface config.
 In the above case, it's a LCP CCP configure rej (the CCP options struct is exactly 6 octets in size as indicated in source code `pppd/ccp.h`) and since the internet fee is not charged on the bytes transferred, I will just use `noccp` to disable the negotiation altogether.

 Also to optimize bulk transfer performance, you can try tweaking the ciphers.
-OpenSSH client does not support `none` cipher by default and you have to patch and install it for by yourself.
+OpenSSH client does not support `none` cipher by default and you have to patch and install it by yourself.
 Another option is to try ciphers like `arcfour` and `blowfish-cbc`.
 In my case, `arcfour` has the best throughput.

 	option ssh_options '-o "Ciphers arcfour"'